d-led/picojson_serializer/README.md

 picojson::convert::from_string(json,np);
 ````

-Currently, if deserialization fails for one or more members, those are not modified.
+Currently, if deserialization fails for a member, that member is not modified.

 status
 ------